bhushan2005/ud-intellij-debugging/README.md

 - Another way to add a method breakpoint is from Run > View Breakpoints.
 Add Method breakpoint.
 Give fully qualified class name.
 And for method name you can give a method or give a pattern.
 Eg: get*.
 This will add a breakpoint for all methods starting with get.. in the class.
+- The method breakpoint gets displayed as red diamond in the left gutter instead of red dot.